Early Childhood Education

 The Ministry of Education has funding available for individuals working within the early years sector aiming to pursue their Early Childhood Education (ECE) diploma designation.
 For more information, visit www.ecegrants.on.ca

-Ontario colleges have many early childhood education programs to teach students the skills they need to support a child’s successful journey through the education system.
-To view a full list of programs available, visit www.ontariocolleges.ca/en/programs/education-community-and-social-services/early-childhood-education.
+Ontario colleges have many early childhood education programs to teach students the skills they need to support a child’s developmental journey through the education system.
+To view a full list of programs available, visit www.ontariocolleges.ca.

 College of Early Childhood Educators